ethanwhite/swc-bootcamp-material/Lectures/shell.md

 **EXERCISE: Write a loop that prints out the name of each datafile followed by the most common species in that datafile.**

-### Scripts

-Once we have the commands that we want working, we often want to use them again.
-To do this easily we can store them in a script.
-We do this by adding the commands to a text file and then running that text file from the command line:

-    bash most_common.sh

-### History